TheCelestialCube/-d-Acumen-t-/README.md

 ### Local Implementation with Clasp

 See [this article](https://medium.com/geekculture/how-to-write-google-apps-script-code-locally-in-vs-code-and-deploy-it-with-clasp-9a4273e2d018) for help with setup.
 Then, follow steps 3 and 4 above.

+## Improvements

+There are still several features that could prove quite useful, including
+- Scanning of a specific document URL
+- Searching for specific (or a list of) words
+- Filters on date of document so linguistic improvement over time can be tracked

+Other than that, the program is quite slow, so it would be nice to make it run much faster.
+Alas, time is short, and we must continue to move Forword ;)

 ## Citations